AdobeDocs/events.en/help/learn-from-your-peers/commerce/2026/product-recommendations-from-setup-to-strategic-growth.md

 jira: KT-20526
 exl-id: bb3a9675-562a-4614-80bd-c2d164b47968
 ---
-# Learn from your peers webinar: AAdobe Commerce Product Recommendations - From Setup to Strategic Growth
+# Learn from your peers webinar: Adobe Commerce Product Recommendations - From Setup to Strategic Growth

 Join Adobe Commerce Champions Manav Padhariya and Michael Schenck for an educational session on transforming Adobe Commerce product pecommendations from a basic feature into a powerful AI-native strategic driver for business growth.